liiniix/myblog/_posts/2021-04-07-Android-Studio.md

 Layouts are `ViewGroup` containing how their child views are positioned.
 Widgets are `View` such as buttons and text objects.
 ![]({{site.url}}/{{site.baseurl}}/assets/android/hierarchy.png)

+An `Intent` binds two separate components in runtime.